DSwiffen/OurFutureHealth-Code-Sep2025/README.md

 08-cont_comp_vs_incomp.r contains code that initially cleans and creates composite factors for the variables of interest, and then separates out the total sample into “complete” cases and “incomplete” cases (i.e. cases that have no missing data and those that are missing data in at least one of the included variables).
 Outputs for the continuous variables (in this case, only age) are then calculated for the complete and incomplete cases separately.

 09-cat_comp_vs_incomp.r contains code that initially cleans and creates composite factors for the variables of interest, and then separates out the total sample into “complete” cases and “incomplete” cases.
 Outputs for the categorical variables are then calculated for the complete and incomplete cases separately.

+10-sensitivity_cleaning.r creates a csv file made up of participants who have self-reported only one affective disorder.
+Those that have self-reported a history of any combination of >1 of bipolar disorder, depressive disorders or anxiety disorders have been removed prior to creation of the csv

+11-logreg_exclusive.r contains code for the same logistic regression models outlined in 06-logreg.r except completed on the data generated from 10-sensitivity_cleaning.r.
+This is a sensitivity analysis to determine the effect of our hierarchical approach to categorising the four affective disorder groups.